emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 * **XML** (Extensible Markup Language) is a markup language and the file format used to store documents written with it.
-It is used to represent arbitrary data structures and is both human and machine readable.
+It is used to represent arbitrary data structures and is both human and machine-readable.

 ## Programming and algorithms {-}